Being One Of The Many People With Bipolar Disorder Does Not Make You Crazy

 The most effective way of managing bipolar disorder is through medication.
 Hypomania and depression are treated using different kinds of drugs.
 Mood stabilizers are also given to patients in order to keep their moods steady.
 The types of medication and doses work on a trial and error basis, the doctor will keep giving you different doses to see what works best for your illness.
 Along with medication, psychotherapy (i.e. counseling and therapy) may also be recommended for yourself and your loved ones as living with Bipolar can be challenging for everyone involved.
 In some severe cases (psychosis, attempted suicide) the patient may need to be hospitalized for a period of time.

-One of the pitfalls with taking medications and getting treatment for Bipolar Disorder is that the individual starts to feel better and they feel normal.
+One of the pitfalls of taking medications and getting treatment for Bipolar Disorder is that the individual starts to feel better and feel normal.
 This can lead them to think they are cured and therefore no longer need to take their medications.
 However, this is dangerous because when medication is stopped, the symptoms will invariably come back and the individual is back at square one again.